comprobo20/comprobo20/docs/assignments/warmup_project.md

 #### Hints

 * Draw lots of pictures.
 Make sure you understand the geometry of the problem.
 * A fairly straightforward way to attack the problem is by using [proportional control](http://en.wikipedia.org/wiki/Proportional_control).
-If you want to do something more sophisticated you may want to look into PID control (see going beyond section). * Sometimes various laser range measurements might not be present on every scan.
-In the diagram above I selected two specific laser measurements to make the problem easier, however, you should not limit yourself to just using these measurements.
+If you want to do something more sophisticated you may want to look into PID control (see going beyond section).
+* Sometimes various laser range measurements might not be present on every scan.
+In the diagram above we selected two specific laser measurements to make the problem easier, however, you should not limit yourself to just using these measurements.
 You will probably want to make your code robust by using multiple measurements (for redundancy).

 #### Going beyond (some suggestions, but feel free to be creative)